ehsan-mozaffari/kafka-connect-mongodb/README.md

 # kafka-connect-mongodb
 Kafka Connect for MongoDB

+Change it to Kafka-connect
+Write docker file for each sink or consumer

 ## Sink
  The sink connector is a Kafka Connect connector that reads data from Apache